-The activities that the business analyst performs in order to understand the business and technical circumstances that exist before a solution is implemented.
+The activities that the business analyst performs in order to understand the business and technical circumstances that exist before a solution is designed and implemented.

 On larger initiatives, it becomes very important to establish a baseline of the business operations and systems that exist in the company before the solution is designed and implemented.
 The current state analysis work that the business analyst performs is aimed at establishing this baseline.